autogluon/autogluon-rag/src/ragify/evaluation/README.md

 ### NOTE
 Every time you run the `run_evaluation` function, you may need to set the `ragify.data_dir` parameter if you change the dataset being used.
 In that case, you will have to reinitialize the RAG pipeline.

-Alternatively, you can index all your evaluation datasets at once, or create multiple instances of `AutoGluonRAG`.
+Alternatively, you can index all your evaluation datasets at once, or create multiple instances of `RAGify`.

 --------------